Park Address: 1200 Woodbury Dr, Ann Arbor, MI 48104

 The park is accessible on foot and bicycle.
 There is a bike rack on the sidewalk off Woodbury Dr. near the southwestern end of the park.
 There is a footpath that runs the entire east edge of the park.

-The park is located near several other city parks including Graydon Park to the northwest and Iroquois Park a short walk due east.
+The park is near several other city parks including Graydon Park and Iroquois Park.

-Public transportation: There are three bus stops in close proximity to the park with the closest bus stop on E. Stadium Blvd. at the northeast corner of the park.
-Visit The Ride for route and schedule details and check out the parks ride guide for information on visiting parks by bus.
+There are three bus stops close to the park.
+The closest bus stop is on E. Stadium Blvd. at the northeast corner of the park.
+Visit The Ride for route and schedule details and check out the parks ride guide for more information.

 Amenities